pozitr0n/1C-Project-Automation-of-the-Company/readme.md

 * connection of additional handlers fill tabular parts of documents;
 * Setting the date the ban change the data;
 * user administration tools in the "1C: Enterprise";
-* means for separating the access to data on employment (roles) of users
+* means for separating the access to data on employment (roles) of users.